bobqywei/inpainting-partial-conv/README.md

 # inpainting-partial-conv

 I would like to give a BIG thank you to Dr. Liu and his team for their research: https://arxiv.org/pdf/1804.07723.pdf.

-\n Also, here is a cool TensorFlow implementation: https://github.com/SeitaroShinagawa/chainer-partial_convolution_image_inpainting
+Also, here is a cool TensorFlow implementation: https://github.com/SeitaroShinagawa/chainer-partial_convolution_image_inpainting